 - Towel: You’ll need a towel to dry off from any showers and after a dip in the hot springs.
 We love this lightweight, quick-drying, travel towel.

 - Toilet paper: Some of the toilets are BYO-TP.
 Be prepared.

 - Baby wipes: In the realistic instance that you’re not able to shower, baby wipes can be an invaluable luxury to help freshen up after a dusty day on the road.

 - Lotion: As you might imagine, it’s pretty dry out here.

 - Toiletries: You know what you need, so just don’t forget to pack it.
 Toothbrush, toothpaste, soap, deodorant, medicine, tampons, etc.

-- Playing cards: You may have some downtime at the end of each day.
-We had fun playing cards with our travel mates, so you may want to bring a deck too.
+- Deck of cards: You may have some downtime at the end of each day.
+We had fun playing card games with our travel mates, so you may want to bring a deck too.
 These non-tear cards are perfect for travel.

 - Cash money: You’ll need a minimum of 200 BOB for entrance fees alone, but we suggest bring at least double that for toilets, showers, beers, snacks, or any unexpected expenses that may arise.

 For more packing tips and a complete pack list of what we used throughout our entire South America trip, check out our Ultimate Travel Packing Checklist.